 A*B = 6

-So far this presentation of TensorFlow and Keras, two libraries that allow us to develop Machine Learning projects in a simple way.
+That’s it for this introduction to TensorFlow and Keras, two libraries that allow us to develop Machine Learning projects easily.

 In the future, we will see more tutorials on these two tools, such as regression, classification, prediction, and computer vision.
 See you soon!